Accessibility at Lincoln Park Zoo

 Here, we highlight sensory elements to identify areas that offer high or low visual and auditory stimulation.

-• The free-flight exhibit is warm and noisy, and has birds that might fly close to guests.
+• The free-flight exhibit is warm and noisy and has birds that might fly close to guests.
 This space is lit with natural light.

 • When guests are standing on the bridge in the free-flight exhibit, they can be surrounded by birds on all sides.
-Birds may use that area as a flight path between the two ends of the habitat.
+Birds may use that area as a flight path between the two sides of the habitat.

 • Because of open ceiling space between habitats, birds that may not be visible to guests can be heard throughout the building.